 You’ll wear that headset for hours at some point, so comfort is a must.
 You need good audio quality so you can understand what your teammates say.
 You need good mic quality so they can understand you.

 Ideally, a good headset will help improve your play as it improves understanding between teammates.
+It’s definitely up there in terms of gaming accessories that you should have to compete.

 Portable Hard Drive